Geet-George/JOANNE/Level_2/README.md

     - This flag checks if tdry (air temperature) is within bounds:

-      1. Maximum air temperature recorded should not be greater than the upper limit (u_limit), set to a default value of 30 deg C.
+      1. Maximum air temperature recorded should not be greater than the upper limit, set to a default value of 30 deg C.
-      2. Mean air temperature in the bottom 100 m (by gpsalt) should not be lesser than srf_limit, set to a default of 20 deg C.
+      2. Mean air temperature in the bottom 100 m (by gpsalt) should not be lesser than surface limit, set to a default of 20 deg C.

-    - If any of the above limits is violated, the tdry for the sonde is considered out of bounds, and marked as 'False'.
-The sonde is also marked 'False', if there are no measurements in the bottom 100 m (by gpsalt).
+    - If any of the above limits is violated, the tdry for the sonde is considered out of bounds, and marked as `False`.
+The sonde is also marked `False`, if there are no measurements in the bottom 100 m (by gpsalt).

 - <div id="srf_rh_flag">
     <h4>